Comment on: Registration requirements for insect-derived livestock feed ingredients

 Feed ingredients derived from insects can be suitable sources of nutrients for feeding to various livestock species.
 In some cases, insects have the potential to be used for the production of feed ingredients from a biomass that contains 40% to 45% protein and up to 35% fat.
 However, these products can vary significantly depending on several factors including insect species, rearing method, growth substrate, the insect product isolated, etc. all of which can impact on the safety and efficacy for feeding to livestock.
 This guidance document is intended to provide further clarification on the registration requirements for Feed ingredients derived from insects.

-The CFIA wants to engage with all animal feed stakeholders, including:
+The CFIA engaged with all animal feed stakeholders, including:

 - suppliers of feed ingredients